Veda Scott

 Veda Scott (born January 1, 1984) is an American professional wrestler and color commentator.
 They (Note: Scott uses they/them and she/her pronouns.
-This article uses they/them for consistency.) have wrestled for various American promotions, including Ring of Honor (ROH), Total Nonstop Action Wrestling (TNA), Shimmer Women Athletes, and Absolute Intense Wrestling (AIW).
-They have also wrestled internationally in Canada and Japan.
+This article uses they/them for consistency.) have wrestled for various American promotions, including Ring of Honor (ROH), DDT Pro-Wrestling (DDT), Total Nonstop Action Wrestling (TNA), Shimmer Women Athletes, and Absolute Intense Wrestling (AIW).
+They have also wrestled internationally in Canada and Japan including Tokyo Joshi Pro-Wrestling (TJPW), Revolution Pro Wrestling (RevPro), and Defiant Wrestling.
+They have also provided commentary for various promotions including Game Changer Wrestling (GCW), New Japan Pro-Wrestling (NJPW), Juggalo Championship Wrestling (JCW), Consejo Mundial de Lucha Libre (CMLL), Deadlock Pro-Wrestling (DPW), and All Elite Wrestling (AEW).

 Professional wrestling career

 American independent circuit (2011–2014)

 Scott debuted in May 2011.
-Their earliest recorded match took place on May 15, 2011 at a Horizon Wrestling Alliance event, where they were defeated by Daizee Haze.
+Their earliest recorded match took place on May 15, 2011, at a Horizon Wrestling Alliance event, where they were defeated by Daizee Haze.